LGBT+ young people are twice as likely to contemplate suicide, research finds

-The independent study of 2,934 pupils aged 11-18 (1,140 of whom were LGBT+) across the UK by Just Like Us, the LGBT+ young people’s charity, has found that LGBT+ young people are significantly more likely to struggle with mental health and are not getting enough positive messaging from school.
+The independent study of 2,934 pupils aged 11-18 (1,140 of whom were LGBT+) across the UK was independently conducted by Cibyl on behalf of Just Like Us, the LGBT+ young people’s charity.
+It has found that LGBT+ young people are significantly more likely to struggle with mental health and are not getting enough positive messaging from school.

 Only 58% of LGBT+ young people have felt safe at school on a daily basis in the past 12 months, compared to 73% of non-LGBT+ pupils.